 Susan K. Keim, PhD, MSN, MS, CRNP

-Health care today is complex and ever-changing, requiring leaders who can facilitate safe, high-quality care and develop innovative approaches to both improving and creating new care delivery models.
+Health care today is complex and ever-changing, requiring leaders who can facilitate safe, high-quality care and develop innovative approaches to both improving and creating new c

 “Our robust multidisciplinary curriculum and supportive inter-professional faculty enable burgeoning nursing leaders to become sought-after administrators and leaders.”

 - MS, University of Maryland, 1987

 The Doctor of Nursing Practice in Executive Leadership (DNPEL) program engages students in cutting-edge online coursework co-developed with Wharton Executive Education and the Perelman School of Medicine Health Care Innovation graduate program coupled with a few on-campus or synchronously online intensives.
 Students also have the unparalleled opportunity to participate in a design-thinking institute to creatively approach their capstone project.

 The two master’s programs offer students a vast array of inter-professional learning opportunities and several dual degree programs including master’s degrees in Law, Health Quality & Safety, and Public Health.
 Students are in class with physician colleagues as they learn aspects of patient safety and quality improvement.
 Aimed at preparing graduates for various leadership pathways, many minors are also available to students including Organizational Dynamics, Nursing Education and Informatics.

 Dr. Keim also teaches several graduate courses: Systems Thinking in Patient Safety (NURS650), Nursing Administration Practicum (NURS655), and Advanced Roles in Administrative Nursing Practice (NURS699) as well as DNPEL coursework.